 Jabra Elite Active 75t

-Best for exercise
+Best for the gym

-The sturdy IP57 rating not only competes with the Samsung Galaxy Bud Pro’s incredible water resistance, but also adds solid dust resistance on top of that – something none of the other earbuds on this list can really claim.
+The sturdy IP57 rating not only competes with the Samsung Galaxy Bud Pro’s incredible water resistance but also adds solid dust resistance on top of that – something none of the other earbuds on this list can really claim.
 The reliable build also fits well enough not to jolt around so runners need not worry about these falling out before they hit that 10km marker.
 The downside here is that they can feel rather bulky in the ear, so longer listening sessions could be a bit irritating.

-A recent firmware update has introduced better active noise cancelling that can be activate with the touch of a button, but for the most part of Active 75t’s are focused on letting in just enough ambient noise so anyone outdoors exercising is still aware of their surroundings, despite being locked inside their own audio chamber.
+A recent firmware update has introduced better active noise cancelling that can be activated with the touch of a button, but for the most part of Active 75t’s are focused on letting in just enough ambient noise so anyone outdoors exercising is still aware of their surroundings, despite being locked inside their own audio chamber.

-As for the audio, it’s rich and detailed even at max volume, and can stand side-to-side against the more lifestyle-focused Elite 75ts.
+As for the audio, it’s rich and detailed even at max volume and can stand side-to-side against the more lifestyle-focused Elite 75ts.
 Rounding that out is one of the most reliable batteries in the game, with 28 hours in total when considered with the extra boosts from the charging case.
 This places them over the likes of the otherwise solid Beats Powerbeats Pro and Jaybird Vista when it comes to the best wireless earbuds for exercise.

 Pros: Solid IP57 rating shrugs off sweat, water, and dirt; some of the best battery life available; great sound signature at all volumes; active noise cancelling which can be controlled seamlessly; stable fit.